mostafarefaat/Payment-app/README.md

 # Payment-app
-This is a console application that imitates the functionality of the ATM machine
+This is a console (C Program) application that imitates the functionality of the ATM machine